m89mihaella/Code-Busters-Final-Project-MihaellaM-/README.md

 ## About Entscape

-Entscape is a portal designed for bookworms and cinephiles.
+Entscape is a portal designed for bookworms and Cinephiles.
 It serves as a tribute to the joy of reading and watching movies, aiming to settle the age-old debate between books and movies.

 With Entscape, we offer you a single platform to discover and explore both worlds of entertainment, allowing you to cross over to the other side of the universe where you can find new books to read, movies to watch, and endless opportunities to indulge in captivating stories and immersive experiences.